Changing Your Immigration Status

 Those on other visa statuses, please consult with our office as to your eligibility for study under your current status.

 Changing immigration status can be done two different ways:

 - Traveling abroad and applying for a new visa stamp at a U.S. embassy or consulate OR

 - Filing a change of status application while remaining in the U.S. This process can take at least 30 days, so you must plan accordingly if you are required to change your status prior to beginning your studies.
 If As long as you file before you current status expires, you are allowed to remain in the U.S. until you receive a response from the Immigration Service.
 Please note that the next time you travel outside of the country, you will still need to apply for a new visa stamp at the U.S. embassy or consulate abroad.You should note that when you apply for a COS within the US it is a request.
-It costs approximately $300 and it may take 30-180 days for an answer.
+It costs approximately $370 to apply for the change and you will also need to pay the $200 SEVIS fee for a total of $570.
+It may take 30-180 days for an answer.
 You must also undertand that the answer may be yes OR no. If your request is denided you are expected to depart the US immediately.

 Here are some examples of typical changes of status: